Once you have been approved for sponsorship, there are a few more steps you will need to take before you begin your program.

 - Make your travel arrangements, and fill out our Travel Information Form to let us know when you will be arriving.

-- Complete your online orientation to ensure that you are prepared for your arrival in the U.S. (Your login is the email address you used in your application, and your password is your SEVIS ID number.)
+- Log into the online application to complete your online orientation and complete the orientation quiz to ensure that you are prepared for your arrival in the U.S.

 - Go through U.S. Customs.
 You will need your valid passport (including your J-1 Visa), your DS-2019 form, and a DS-6059 form (which you'll receive on the plane or at the airport when you arrive).
 Keep these documents in your carry-on luggage so they will be available when you go through customs.